What is Inpatient Treatment?

 Finding the Right Inpatient Treatment Facility for You

-As you begin your recovery journey, it can feel challenging and lonely.
-You may feel isolated and frustrated, especially if you do not have a robust support system at home.
+As you begin your recovery journey, it can feel hard and lonely.
+You may feel isolated and frustrated, especially if you do not have a strong support system at home.
 However, know that you are not alone.
 Recovery is possible, and there are many resources available for you.
 Visit the National Institute on Drug Abuse website to find out more.